The Rules for Picking Hot Tinder Photos (or any dating app)

 3. Show off a hobby

-Again, Tinder is about making use of a small snippet to sell yourself.
+Again, Tinder is about making use of a small opportunity to sell yourself.
 You need to cram in as much information about yourself as possible, so using your Tinder photos to tell your story is perfect.
 Whatever your hobby might be, rock it in one of your photos.
 You might be an athlete (sport photos are always great), you may be a chess champion, amazing at crochet, or completely obsessed with dogs (dogs count as hobbies too, right?)
 Whatever it might be, having an interest or hobby is attractive.
-People might also share your interest and take more of a liking to you for it.
+People might share your interest and take more of a liking to you for it, or they might picture themselves sharing the activity with you.

 4. Work your angles